Asset management – definition and meaning

 Asset management refers to the management of people’s assets.
 The term also applies to dealing with other organizations’ or companies’ investments.
 Assets include either intangible or intangible assets.

 Intangible assets are things we cannot touch such as intellectual property, goodwill, financial assets, or human capital.
-Tangible assets, on the other hand, are things we can touch and include buildings, land, computers, or office equipment.
+Tangible assets, on the other hand, are things we can touch and including buildings, land, computers, or office equipment.

 The person in charge of managing other people’s assets is an asset manager or investment manager.
 The asset manager could also be a firm.
 Their aim, above all, is to make as much profit as possible for their client.